sparkflows/sparkflows-docs/docs/tutorials/cdc/cdc-tutorials-dt-emp.rst

      :alt: CDC Tutorials
      :width: 70%

-* New Employee will be merged into the Delta File at the location shown below.
+* The new employee will be merged into the Delta File at the location shown below.

   .. figure:: ../../_assets/tutorials/cdc/cdc-tutorials-dt-mergednewtrans.png
      :alt: CDC Tutorials